Steal my best tips for your 1 year old’s daily routine! A predictable routine is essential for toddlers and this schedule is perfect for a 1 year old.

 Tips & Ideas for Your 1 Year Old’s Daily Routine

-7:00AM-8:00AM – I make breakfast while Harper plays in the kitchen (which we have blocked off with baby gates).
+7:00AM-8:00AM – I make breakfast while she plays in the kitchen (which we have blocked off with baby gates).
 We eat breakfast together while the puppies watch longingly from the other side of the gate.
-See my other post here for baby-friendly breakfast ideas.
+If you’re wondering what to feed your 1 year old, here are some easy breakfast ideas coming at ya here, here, and here.

-8:15AM-8:45AM – I push Harper in her stroller while I walk the dogs.
+8:15AM-8:45AM – I push her in the stroller while I walk the dogs.
 It’s more or a less a circus and people walking by will stop to say endearing comments such as “Looks like you’ve got your hands full!”
 Sometimes I will attempt to power walk or “jog” for exercise.
 Sometimes.

 9:00AM – Throw laundry in the machine, take food out of the freezer for dinner, other random things, etc.

-9:15AM-9:45AM – Harper’s morning nap.
+9:15AM-9:45AM – Morning nap.
 This time is most certainly an approximation.
 Some days she naps easily, other days, not so much.
 She will however, almost always sleep for 30 minutes on the dot.

 12:00PM – Dog’s afternoon walk

 3:00PM-4:30PM – Afternoon playtime.
-We play outside, read books, play with her sensory wall, chase the puppies, etc.
+We play outside, read books, build blocks, or walk over to the playground.

-4:30PM-5:15PM – Cook dinner.
-Eric gets home and plays with Harper in her playroom.
+4:30PM-5:15PM – Dad gets home and plays with toddler, while mom makes dinner in peace.

 5:30PM-6:00PM – Family dinnertime!
 No TV and No devices.